Addictions

 • Interaction with powder

-• Interaction with crack pipe
+• Interaction with a crack pipe

-• Interaction with syringe
+• Interaction with a syringe

 In this scenario, the desire for cigarettes is to be provoked in order to be able to carry out alternative actions.